Skip to main content

 AspectNA-Semax AmidateRetatrutide

 AdministrationIntranasal spray is most common.
 Can be used sublingually.
-More stable than standard Semax in solution.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+More stable than standard Semax in solution.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For